 Incoming calls to codecs behind routers are complicated by the need to forward ports on the router to the codec.
-In the case of SIP, this must be three discrete ports.
-(For Comrex codecs these are UDP 5060, 5014 and 5015) <6014 and 6015 with 3.0 firmware> As the "forward address" is negotiated in SIP, the incoming unit is likely to populate the "forward address" field with its private address as well.
+In the case of SIP, this must be three discrete ports for each instance.
+As the "forward address" is negotiated in SIP, the incoming unit is likely to populate the "forward address" field with its private address as well.